Marto Boychev

-Marto Boychev (Bulgarian: Марто Бойчев; born 15 March 2008) is a Bulgarian professional footballer who plays as a midfielder for CSKA 1948.
+Marto Boychev (Bulgarian: Марто Бойчев; born 15 March 2008) is a Bulgarian professional footballer who plays as a midfielder for Second League club Rilski Sportist Samokov on loan from CSKA 1948 Sofia.

 Career

 Boychev started his youth career at Levski Sofia Academy, before joining CSKA 1948 academy in 2022.
-On 10 February he made his debut for the team in 2023 Bulgarian Supercup against Ludogorets Razgrad at the age of 15 years 10 months 26 days.
+On 10 February he made his debut for the team in the 2023 Bulgarian Supercup against Ludogorets Razgrad at the age of 15 years, 10 months and 26 days.
 He completed his league debut on 25 February in a match against Slavia Sofia.